 A. Your child’s school or childcare provider will have copies of the correct form.
 You can also pick up a copy at your local county health department.

-A. You have choices.
-Your child's regular health care provider can give the needed shots.
+A. Your child's regular health care provider can give the needed shots.
 Ask about shots at every visit.
-Public health clinics provide shots in Hillsboro, Beaverton, and Tigard.
-Call 846-8881 for times and directions to the clinic nearest you.
+Pharmacies provide some vaccines.
+Washington County health clinics in Hillsboro and Beaverton also provide shots.
+Call 503-846-8881 for an appointment.
 Our bilingual professional staff will be happy to answer your questions.

 Q.Why is it important to keep a shot record for my child at home when the doctor’s office has a copy?

 A. Most people are busy and have trouble remembering a shot from years back.
-Keeping a shot record of your child’s immunizations insures that your child will not miss any vaccinations, there will not be a need to contact the doctor to update your child’s immunization record and will help your child from getting too many shots.
-Your child’s immunization record is an important part of your child’s permanent medical records that will be needed throughout their lifetime.
+Keeping a shot record of your child’s immunizations ensures that your child will not miss any vaccinations or, conversely, get too many shots.
+Your child’s immunization record is an important part of your child’s permanent medical record that will be needed throughout his or her lifetime.
 It’s up to you to make sure your child is protected.